espebra/filebin/README.md

 These are feature that would be nice to have:

 * Automatically clean up expired tags.
+* Avoid reuse of expired tags.
 * Support for deleting entires tags.
+* Support for deleting single files (already in the API).
 * Streaming of entire (on the fly) compressed tags.
 * Thumbnail generation.
 * Image meta data (EXIF) extraction.